mayubin8804/monitor_local/README.md

 # monitor_local
-monitor_local is a software that can execute and monitor the tasks on Linux system.
+Monitor_Local is a software that can executes and monitors multiple tasks on Linux system.
+The scripts can be executed in specified order based on your config file.